OASIS-learn-study/kubernetes.oasis.learn.study/README.md

 register in your local `/etc/hosts` file again e.g. as this `test2.learn.study`, unless you have DNS) like this:

     sed 's/mc-vanilla/test2/g' vanilla.yaml | sed 's/oasis.learn.study/test2.learn.study/' | kubectl apply -f -

+If this doesn't work, the most likely explanation is that you've [run out of quota, and need to edit to request more](https://console.cloud.google.com/iam-admin/quotas).

 ### Debug